MaxFleur/ros2_utils_tool/README.md

 ```
 (Note that a topic can be specified optionally.
 If no topic is specified, the first available video topic is used. `image_format` needs to be either `jpg`, `bmp` or `png`, jpg is default).

-**Bag-TF2-to-JSON-Tool**:
+**Bag-TF2-to-File-Tool**:
 ```
-ros2 run ros2_utils_tool tool_tf2_to_json /path/to/bag /path/to/output.json
+ros2 run ros2_utils_tool tool_tf2_to_file /path/to/bag /path/to/output
 ```
-(Note that a topic can be specified optionally.
+(Accepted file formats are json or yaml.
+Note that a topic can be specified optionally.
 If no topic is specified, the first available tf2 topic is used).

 **Merge-Bags-Tool**:
 ```